sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

 **Target Group:**

-Target type is IP and and target port 8080.
+Target type is IP and and target port is 8080.

 .. figure:: ../../../_assets/aws/ecs-fargate-sparkflows-deployment/ecs-tg-1.png